sashirestela/simple-openai/README.md

   * For example, to run the chat demo with a log file: ```./rundemo.sh chat debug```

 ## 💼 Contributing
-Kindly read our [Contributing guide](CONTRIBUTING.md) to learn and understand how to contrinute to this project.
+Kindly read our [Contributing guide](CONTRIBUTING.md) to learn and understand how to contribute to this project.

 ## 📄 License
 Simple-OpenAI is licensed under the MIT License.
 See the [LICENSE](https://github.com/sashirestela/simple-openai/blob/main/LICENSE) file for more information.

+## ❤ Show Us Your Love
+Thanks for using **simple-openai**.
+If you find this project valuable there are a few ways you can show us your love:

+* Letting your friends know about this project 🗣📢.
+* Writing a brief review on your social networks ✍🌐.
+* Giving us a star on Github ⭐.